Skip to Content

 A few things you should know about filing for divorce in South Carolina are:

-• Residency Requirements: You or your spouse must have lived in South Carolina for at least one year before you file for divorce, or you both must have lived in the state for at least three months before you file.
+• Residency Requirements: You or your spouse must have lived in South Carolina for at least one year before filing for divorce, or you both must have lived in the state for at least three months before you file.

-• No-fault Divorce: South Carolina allows no-fault divorces, meaning you can file for divorce without claiming that your spouse did something specifically wrong to trigger it.
-If you do, you may be required to first live separately for at least one year.
+• No-fault Divorce: South Carolina allows no-fault divorces.
+You can file for divorce without blaming your spouse for wrongdoing.
+For no-fault, you typically need to live apart for at least one year before filing.

-• Filing Fees: Filing for divorce requires you to find the right Clerk of Court for your county—if you are in Fort Mill, it would likely be the York County Clerk of Courts—and pay a filing fee.
-This amount may vary due to legal changes but typically costs a few hundred dollars.
+• Filing Fees: Filing requires you to find the right Clerk of Court—typically the York County Clerk of Courts in Fort Mill—and pay a fee, which may change but usually costs several hundred dollars.

-• Mediation: A family law judge can order you and your spouse to enter mediation before finalizing your divorce.
-Mediation allows you to talk about the divorce complaint and its stipulations in a non-adversarial setting that encourages cooperation and compromise.
-Blood Law, PLLC has trained divorce mediators who can act as neutral mediators during this process.
+• Mediation: Family law judges can order you and your spouse to mediation before finalizing a divorce.
+Mediation enables discussions in a neutral setting and can promote cooperation and compromise.
+Blood Law, PLLC provides trained divorce mediators to help in this process.

 Is an Annulment an Option with a Fort Mill Divorce Attorney?

-Our team can help evaluate your situation to determine if annulment genuinely suits your case.
-We provide guidance through this meticulous legal path, ensuring that all necessary criteria are met and that your rights are protected throughout the process.
+Our team can review your situation to determine if annulment is right for you.
+We guide you through this detailed legal path, helping you meet necessary criteria and protect your rights along the way.

 Your marriage could be invalid and eligible for annulment if it involved: